Welcome to the High Sheriff of Surrey’s Website

 Beginning in the Middle Ages, the Judges of Assize were given hospitality and security whilst visiting a county to try felonies, the most serious criminal offences.
 The Crown Court replaced the Assizes in 1971, and the High Sheriff’s role has since evolved under the aegis of the High Sheriff Association.

-The High Sheriff of Surrey for 2023-2024 is Tim Wates, a Deputy Lieutenant of Surrey and incoming Chairman of Leatherhead-headquartered Wates Group.
+The High Sheriff of Surrey for 2023-2024 is Tim Wates, a Deputy Lieutenant of Surrey and the Chairman of Leatherhead-headquartered Wates Group.

 During his year as High Sheriff he will actively raise awareness of issues around mental health and the role that law enforcement officers play in dealing with people with mental illness.